Phanterm/dmhub-docs/README.md

 - Basics: For basic operations like keyboard shortcuts.
 - Tutorials: For guides on specific, popular processes handled by DMHub, i.e. "How to make Perfect Stairs".
 - Players & DMs: A comprehensive high-level section for various parts of DMHub.
 For players and DMs.
-- Authors: Pertaining to map editing, high-level compendium work, and asset creation.
+- Building in DMHub: Pertaining to map editing, high-level compendium work, and asset creation.
 For artists, writers, and media content creators.
-- Developers: Pertaining to DMHub's interface customization and API.
+- Development: Pertaining to DMHub's interface customization and API.
 For modders and programmers.
-- Resources: Help, FAQs, external tools, links, et cetera.
+- Resources: Help, FAQs, tools, links, et cetera.

 Note that files in each folder have a specific naming scheme to keep things tidy.

-This readme will be updated once more style guidelines have been hammered down.

 ## Publishing your site on GitHub Pages